-Rai.TV – Raiplay.it Enjoy shows like the series Il Paradiso delle Signore, L’Amica Geniale, Don Matteo and a whole bunch of comedies and soap dramas.
+Rai.TV – Raiplay.it Enjoy shows like the series Il Paradiso delle Signore, L’Amica Geniale, Don Matteo, and a whole bunch of comedies and soap dramas.
 Attenzione: you need region access to view Raiplay, which can be done by subscribing to Hola.)

-Repubblica TV Watch short news videos and current events in Italian, streaming live on web, accompanied by short written descriptions.
+Repubblica TV Watch short news videos and current events in Italian, streaming live on the web, accompanied by short written descriptions.
 Great way to practice audio and reading skills!

 Radio and Audio

 Matta Spotify Italian Playlist.
 Tune in and discover Italian singers that you like.